The silence of the weights: a structural pruning strategy for attention-based audio signal architectures with second order metrics: Introduction

 \section{Introduction}

-Transformer-based models \cite{attention} have set the state of the art across a wide range of domains, including computer vision \cite{vit}, natural language processing \cite{bert}, and more recently, machine listening \cite{Qwen-Audio}.
-In the audio field, transformer-based architectures are applied to tasks such as sound classification \cite{ast,audiomae} as well as source separation, with models like TF-GridNet \cite{tfgridnet} and TF-Locoformer \cite{tflocoformer}, and even sound synthesis, like Stable Audio \cite{stableaudioopen}.
+Transformer-based models~\cite{attention} have set the state of the art across a wide range of domains, including computer vision~\cite{vit}, natural language processing~\cite{bert}, and more recently, machine listening~\cite{Qwen-Audio}.
+In the audio field, transformer-based architectures are applied to tasks such as sound classification~\cite{ast,audiomae} as well as source separation, with models like TF-GridNet~\cite{tfgridnet} and TF-Locoformer~\cite{tflocoformer}, and machine transcription or translation like Whisper~\cite{whisper}.

-Transformers are known to scale effectively with model and dataset size \cite{scalinglaw}.
-This led to the development of large architectures with up to a billion parameters \cite{stableaudioopen, gpt, llama}.
+Transformers are known to scale effectively with model and dataset size~\cite{scalinglaw}.
+This led to the development of large architectures with up to a billion parameters~\cite{stableaudioopen, gpt, llama}.
 However, the high number of parameters leads to longer training times, as well as increased memory and energy requirements for storage and execution, which limits the devices that can support the network.
 To address this challenge, pruning techniques were designed to remove redundant parameters without affecting the network performance.

-Pruning \cite{pruning_survey}is based on the idea that deep neural networks (DNNs) are over-parametrised with respect to downstream tasks.
+Pruning~\cite{pruning_survey} is based on the idea that deep neural networks (DNNs) are over-parametrised with respect to downstream tasks.
 There are two main approaches to pruning: structured and unstructured.
-In structured pruning, entire neurons, convolutional filters, attention heads \cite{sixteenheadsbetterthanone, specializedheads}, or even layers, are removed.
+In structured pruning, entire neurons, convolutional filters, attention heads~\cite{sixteenheadsbetterthanone, specializedheads}, or even layers, are removed.
 Unstructured pruning, on the other hand, focuses on each parameter independently.
-Although structured pruning is less flexible when it comes to which parameters to prune, it can directly speed up the network forward pass by changing the topology of the network, without the need for special hardware like unstructured pruning does \cite{DeepCompression}.
+Although structured pruning is less flexible when it comes to which parameters to prune, it can directly speed up the network forward pass by changing the topology of the network, without the need for special hardware like unstructured pruning does~\cite{DeepCompression}.
 In the case of transformers, a third pruning technique, called token pruning~\cite{dynamicvit, tome, fastv}, consists of removing or merging tokens that become redundant at specific points in the network, thus reducing the number of inputs in the following layers.